 Yeah, didn’t think so.

 The law is complicated.
-Lawyers spend years getting the education and training they need to serve their clients and get results.
+Lawyers spend years receiving the education and training they need to serve their clients and get results.
 Along the way, they also gain priceless experience and local expertise.
-We know our way around a Katy car accident case, from how to collect the evidence that matters most, to when to advise a client to accept a settlement offer or stand their ground.
+We know our way around a Katy car accident case, from how to collect the evidence that matters most to when to advise a client to accept a settlement offer or stand their ground.

 Don’t make the tragic, expensive mistake of thinking you can negotiate a settlement with an insurance company on your own.
 The odds are against you, and these insurance companies have skilled defense attorneys of their own.
 Why not level the playing field and fight fair?
 If you don’t choose wisely, you risk losing out on the full compensation you need and deserve for your injuries and losses.
 Put your car accident case in the hands of an experienced Katy car accident lawyer instead.